relative file path for layout

 Overview

 New Zealand was Hong Kong's 41st largest trading partner.
 Merchandise trade between New Zealand and Hong Kong amounted to HK$7.2 billion in 2023.
-In terms of services trade, New Zealand was our 37th largest trading partner, with bilateral services trade amounted to HK$1.1 billion in 2021.
+In terms of services trade, New Zealand was our 37th largest trading partner, with bilateral services trade amounted to HK$1.2 billion in 2022.

 Factsheet on Hong Kong's commercial relationship with New Zealand